 Let’s take a listen to “Black Velvet”:

 The chorus of “Black Velvet” is hooky and invites the listener to sing along.
 And the rockin’ instrumentals provide a nice contrast to the synth-heavy ballads and dance tracks that generally define the year.

 “Black Velvet” succeeded as a cross-genre breakthrough, hard enough to climb the Rock charts, soft enough to climb the Adult Contemporary charts.
 It’s a solid, well-designed piece of songwriting that shines through amid a clean instrumental.
 But, still, it’s a little dull.

 Does it hold up?
 “Black Velvet” has an evergreen quality and sounds as if it could have been released yesterday.
-It may not be on many playlists in 2016 — it’s not on ours, at least — but it’s well-spun in karaoke bars and digital jukeboxes.
-The thematic focus on Elvis, however, feels a bit overplayed at this point, nearly 40 years after his death (at age 42).
+It may not be on many playliststoday — it’s not on ours, at least — but it’s well-spun in karaoke bars and digital jukeboxes.
+The thematic focus on Elvis, however, feels a bit overplayed at this point, 40 years after his death (at age 42).

 Dopeness: 3 out of 5 Birkenstocks

 ’90s No. 1s Revisited is a regular feature on “Was It Dope?” where we walk through every No. 1 song of the 1990s on the Billboard Hot 100 chart in order, give it another listen, and answer two critical questions: Was it dope?
 And does it hold up?